Get

 9. Let Your Cat Roam the House

-When you’re confident in both animal’s behavior, you can let the cat roam the house when you’re home.
-You may want to have your dog on the leash during the first few times, as they may react differently with your cat just wandering around.
+When you’re confident in both animals’ behavior, you can let the cat roam the house when you’re home.
+You may want to have your dog on the leash during the first few times, as they may react differently to your cat just wandering around.
 Be sure your cat always has somewhere to go.
 You may want to place a baby gate between the “cat’s room” and the rest of the house.
 The cat will be able to jump the baby gate, but the dog likely will not.

 This gives your cat somewhere to hide and get away from the dog if necessary.
 You should always put the cat back in their room when you are not home.
 Only allow your cat to roam unsupervised when you’re confident that the dog will not injure the cat.